For media looking for photos, bios, and contact info, look no further.

 Dr. Glahn has contributed to a number of additional works, including Genetic Engineering: A Christian Response (Kregel), The Making of a Mentor (Authentic), Insight for Living’s Bible Companion for Women (IFL), Life Savors for Women (Tyndale), Simple Little Words (Cook), Daily Seeds from Women Who Walk in Faith (Moody), A Faith and Culture Devotional (Zondervan), God Encounters (Howard/Simon & Schuster), and Tending the Soul: 90 Days of Spiritual Nourishment (Moody).
 For seventeen years, Dr. Glahn also served as editor in chief for DTS’s flagship magazine, Kindred Spirit.

 She serves the board of the Evangelical Press Association, and she belongs to the Evangelical Theological Society (ETS) and the Christian Authors Network (CAN).
 She is a regular contributing blogger at Engage, the bible.org women’s leadership site.
 She has led retreats as well as seminars and workshops on marriage, intimacy, #MeToo, infertility, rest, writing, and a variety of biblical books and topics.
 Of particular interest to her is the subject of first-century women’s backgrounds and their ramifications for the New Testament text.

-Dr. Glahn and her husband, Gary, have been married for forty years, and they have one daughter, who joined their family through adoption.
+Dr. Glahn and her husband, Gary, have been married for more than forty years, and they have an adult daughter, who joined their family through adoption.

-You may contact Dr. Glahn by following the contact link.
+You may contact Dr. Glahn through this contact link.